|

 a.
 Any player who is not on any team's 40-Man, Reserve or Minor League roster or on waivers, and is on the Diamond Mind Baseball season disk to in-use for the upcoming season is eligible.

 d.
-All players who are eligible and are not drafted will be placed into the free agent pool and may be signed
+All players who are eligible and are not drafted will be placed into the free agent pool and may be signed through In-Season Free Agency.

-a.
+is for reference only. a.
 Any player who has not been previously drafted and has not yet played in the major leagues in his career and is on a minor league roster at the Rookie, A, or AA level as of the cutoff date (ideally June 1st of each season, but is subject to change) of that given season is eligible for the Minor League Draft.

 b.
-The draft lasts two rounds and the draft order is determined by the
+The draft lasts two rounds and the draft

-final standings of the previous NABL season, with the team with the worst record drafting first each round and the team with the best record drafting last each round.
+with the team with the worst record drafting first each round and the team

 Rookie Players - 4 years d.
 In between rounds 1 and 2 as well as after the second round will be supplementary rounds for all teams who lost a restricted free agent to make a selection as compensation.
 The order for the supplementary rounds will be in the order of the team who lost a player to the team who had the worst record the previous season picking first to the team who lost a player to the team with the best record the previous season picking last. e.
 Minor League Draft picks cannot be traded at any time. f.
-Players selected in the Minor League Draft cannot be traded until the off-season following that draft (i.e.-Rich Harden is selected in the 2003 Minor League Draft; he cannot be traded until after the 2003 season ends). f.
-Teams must have
+Players selected in the Minor League Draft cannot be traded until the off-season following that draft (i.e.-Rich Harden is selected in the 2003 Minor League Draft; he cannot be traded until after the 2003 season ends).

-enough room on their minor league rosters to accommodate their
+f.
+Teams must have enough room on their minor

-picks as of the day of the draft (i.e.-if a team has three picks, it must
+league rosters to accommodate their picks as of the day of the draft

-have no more than 17 players on their minor league roster going into draft
+their minor league roster going into draft day).
+If they do not, they will

-day).
-If they do not, they will only be allowed to draft until they reach
+only be allowed to draft until they reach their maximum (i.e.-if a team

-their maximum (i.e.-if a team has three picks and 18 players on their
+has three picks and 18 players on their roster, they will only be allowed

-roster, they will only be allowed to draft players with their first two
+to draft players with their first two picks and their final pick will be

-picks and their final pick will be forfeited). i.
+forfeited). i.
 Once a selection is promoted to the 40-man roster and begins to earn a salary, it cannot be reversed.
-His team is liable for that salary until the end of his contract. j.
-See Section XXII for information on renewing Minor League Draft selections.
+His team is liable for that salary until the end of his contract.

 EXPANSION DRAFT